 “A dragon?”
 Isabel chimed in, “You’re really a dragon in the game.
 That’s so cool.
 Can you breathe fire?”

-“That’s what I said.”
-Jack replied.
+“That’s what I said,” Jack replied.
 “I thought he was some kind of giant fox demon.”

 “Then what is this Oculus-Morpheus?”

 “I can answer that.”
 Kiyro raised his hands to grab their attention.
 “It’s a recording device specifically for the game.
-Normal recordings don’t work in the game, so there are these magical crystal balls that captures the recording for you.”
+Normal recordings don’t work in the game, so there are these magical crystal balls that capture the recording for you.”

 “It seems you know something about them.
 Where do you get them?”